kaboudian/WebGLTutorials/README.md

  1. Understand the basics of coloring in fragment shaders
  1. Understand the default geometries and the default geometry in Abubu.js

-### Prerequisites:
-- Basic familiarity with computer coding preferably HTML, JavaScript and C programming
-- Having access to a text editor suitable for modifying computer code (Atom, Sublime, Notepad++, WinEdit, Bracket, VIM, EMACS)
-- Having access to a modern browser such as Google Chrome, Firefox, or similar (not Internet Explorer or Safari!)

-### Useful resources:
-If you need a refresher on HTML and JavaScript visit [w3schools.com](https://w3schools.com) that can also serve as a wonderful reference manual for JavaScript and HTML.
-Step by step tutorials on our first sessions can be found at [tutorials section of abubujs.org](https://www.abubujs.org/learning/tutorials/?help=doc).
-While the documentation of the library is still lacking, the tutorial section is a great starting point.